haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 - Figure 3

 7. Let’s now change the symbology of the deaths_locations layer to identify addresses that had multiple deaths (Figure 3).

 	- Remove the original deathsAddresses csv layer by right-clicking it and selecting Remove Layer b) Right-click the new reprojected deaths_locations layer, and choose Properties and go to the Sym-bology tab.
 	- Make the Symbol Graduated and the Value Num_Cases
 	- Change the Method to Size.
 Rather than changing the colour of the symbol based on the number of cases, this will change the size of the symbol.
 Make the Size from 10 to 30 Map Units
 	- Make the Classification Mode Natural Breaks with three classes and choose Classify
 	- Press Ok.

+- Figure 4

+8. We now have the locations of the deaths overlaid on top of a Google image of modern London.
+But, things have changed a little bit in this area of London since the outbreak.
+Let’s bring in an old map of the area.

+	- Import the raster Snow-cholera-map-1_modified.tif, which is an old streetmap of the area.
+	- Drag the old streetmap to be on top of the Google map and below the deaths and study area boundary layers.
+	- Right-click Snow-cholera-map-1_modified.tif and choose Properties.
+Under the Transparency tab, choose 65% and press Ok.
+This makes the raster slightly transparent, so you can also see the more modern city underneath.

+- Figure 5
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJ4MTV3V05CSzZKRHc3Vml2Ijp7In
 N0YXJ0IjoxOTk1LCJlbmQiOjIwMTQsInRleHQiOiIjIyBEQVRB